 - 13.1 When new staff, volunteers or regular visitors join our school they will be informed of the safeguarding arrangements in place.
-They will be given a copy of our school's Child Protection and Safeguarding Policyand told who the Senior Designated Lead and deputy for safeguarding are.
+They will be given a copy of our school's Safeguarding Policy and told who the Senior Designated Lead and deputy for safeguarding are.
 They will also be provided with the recording form, given information on how to complete it and who to pass it to.
 The induction training will cover

-- The Pupil Protection and Safeguarding Policy
+- The Child Protection and Safeguarding Policy

 - The Behavioural Policy

 - The Staff Code of Conduct

 - The safeguarding response to children who go missing from education

 - The identity of the DSL and any deputies

 - The role of the DSL and deputy DSLs

-All staff members will also receive regular safeguarding and pupil protection updates as required, but at least annually.
+All staff members will also receive regular safeguarding and child protection updates as required, but at least annually.
 Training will cover, at a minimum

-- The issues surrounding sexual violence and sexual harassment.
+• The issues surrounding sexual violence and sexual harassment.

-- Contextual safeguarding.

-- How to keep previously LAC safe.
+- · Contextual safeguarding. - How to keep previously LAC safe.

-The DSL and their deputy(s) will undergo online safety training to help them recognise the additional risks that children with SEND face online, for example, from online bullying, grooming and radicalisation, to ensure they have the capability to support children with SEND to stay safe online Pupil criminal exploitation and the need to refer cases to the National Referral Mechanism
+The DSL and their deputy(s) will undergo online safety training to help them recognise the additional risks that pupils with SEND face online, for example, from online bullying, grooming and radicalisation, to ensure they have the capability to support pupils with SEND to stay safe online Child criminal exploitation and the need to refer cases to the National Referral Mechanism

-- 13.2 Every new member of staff or volunteer will have an induction period that will include essential safeguarding information.
-This programme will include basic safeguarding information relating to, signs and symptoms of abuse, how to manage a disclosure from a pupil, how to record any issues of confidentiality.
-After the induction all staff will have a clear understanding of the definition of emotional, physical, sexual and neglectful pupil abuse and the risks of pupil sexual exploitation.
-New staff will be made aware of the Derby and Derbyshire Safeguarding Children Partnership. - 13.3 New staff that have not had any Pupil Protection/Safeguarding training will be provided with safeguarding awareness training through the induction process.
+- essential safeguarding information.
+This programme will include basic safeguarding information relating to, signs and symptoms of abuse, how to manage a disclosure from a child, how to record any issues of confidentiality.
+After the induction all staff will have a clear understanding of the definition of emotional, physical, sexual and neglectful child abuse and the risks of child sexual exploitation.
+New staff will be made aware of the Derby and Derbyshire Safeguarding Children Partnership. - 13.3 New staff that have not had any Child Protection/Safeguarding training will be provided with safeguarding awareness training through the induction process.
 Staff will be provided with Level one and two training and will be updated regularly and recorded.
-The Designated and Deputy Designated Safeguarding Leads will attend approved DSL Courses at Level 3 and above at least every 2 years in order to maintain continuous professional development and comply with statutory guidance. - 13.4 All regular visitors and volunteers to our school will be given a set of our safeguarding procedures; they will be informed of whom our DSL and Deputy DSLs are.
-They will also be informed with reference recording and reporting procedures. - 13.5 Jasmine Grove will also undertake appropriate training to ensure they are able to carry out their duty to safeguard all of the children in our school. - 13.6 We actively encourage all of our staff at Jasmine Grove to keep up to date with the most recent local and national Safeguarding advice and guidance.
-All staff should now receive safeguarding updates as required, but at least annually, to provide them with relevant skills and Knowledge to safeguard children effectively.
-This can be provided via, for example, email, ebulletin and staff meetings.

-13.7 The knowledge and skills of the DSLs and their deputy/deputies should now be updated at regular intervals, to ensure they keeps up with developments relevant to the role.
+The Designated and Deputy Designated Safeguarding Leads will attend approved DSL Courses at Level 3 and above at least every 2 years in order to maintain continuous professional development and comply with statutory guidance. - 13.4 All regular visitors and volunteers to our school will be given a set of our safeguarding procedures; they will be informed of whom our DSL and Deputy DSL's are.
+They will also be informed with reference recording and reporting procedures. - 13.5 Jasmine Hall will also undertake appropriate training to ensure they are able to carry out their duty to safeguard all of the children in our school and home. - 13.6 We actively encourage all of our staff at Jasmine Hall to keep up to date with the most recent local and national Safeguarding advice and guidance.
+All staff should now receive safeguarding updates as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+This can be provided via, for example, email, e-bulletin and staff meetings. - 13.7 The knowledge and skills of the DSL's and their deputy/deputies should now be updated at regular intervals, to ensure they keeps up with developments relevant to the role.
 This could be provided via, for example, e-bulletins, meeting other DSLs, or taking time to read about recent safeguarding developments.